 The mysterious, average height man sat mysteriously on the fabulous, red chair.

-We’ve all been there: hungover to the point where we literally think we might be about to die and everything we remember from the night before is just a blur of anxiety and we just called our friend to see if we did anything bad at the party and they said no but we think they might be lying and we have an executive business brunch/segway tour/thought-leader conference to be at later and we cannot miss it but we think we might have to because we literally can’t move, right?
+We’ve all been there: hungover to the point where we think we might literally be about to die and all we can remember from the night before is a blur of anxiety and we just called our friend to see if we did anything bad at the party and they said no but we think they might be lying to make us feel better and we have an executive business brunch/segway tour/thought-leader conference to be at later and we can’t miss it but we think we might have to because we literally can’t move, right?
 Well this simple recipe should leave even the most dehydrated degenerates feeling radically rejuvenated and ready to rock.

 You will need: